 - Technique Scrolls: Including the Izuna Drop, Flying Swallow and Repeated Flying Swallow, and Counter Attack.
 These teach Ryu new moves.

-The difficulty in Dragon Sword has actually been a well discussed topic, as for many players the less punishing difficulty of Dragon Sword, as compared to the Xbox version, is too easy.
+The difficulty in Dragon Sword has actually been a well-discussed topic, as for many players the less punishing difficulty of Dragon Sword, as compared to the Xbox version, is too easy.
 As was mentioned above, the bosses are especially easier to take down, which is very noticeable since many of the bosses that are fought in Dragon Sword are the same ones fought in the Xbox game.
-However upon completing the game the first time, harder difficulty settings are unlocked, including Head Ninja difficulty and Master Ninja difficulty.
-As a bonus, the creators added in another setting called Master Kunoichi mode, where the player must not die in the practice fight against Ryu when playing as Momiji, and must win against the first boss as Momiji as well to unlock Rin.
-Speaking of secrets, another feature of the game are wood amulets that can be found by finding purple birds hiding around the many levels.
-If Ryu enters a room with a high pitched bird call and the player blows into the DS mic, the bird will reveal itself, allowing the player to chop it down and be rewarded with a numbered wooden amulet.
+However, upon completing the game the first time, harder difficulty settings are unlocked, including Head Ninja difficulty and Master Ninja difficulty.
+As a bonus, the creators added in another setting called Master Kunoichi mode, where the player must not die in the practice fight against Ryu when playing as Momiji and must win against the first boss as Momiji as well to unlock Rin.
+Speaking of secrets, another feature of the game is wood amulets that can be found by finding purple birds hiding around the many levels.
+If Ryu enters a room with a high-pitched bird call and the player blows into the DS mic, the bird will reveal itself, allowing the player to chop it down and be rewarded with a numbered wooden amulet.
 To unlock all of them the player must play through all the difficulty levels, and the prize for all this trouble is found under the main menu, where the player will be able to peruse secret character diary entries, cutscenes from the game, and more, depending on how many amulets the were found.

-There is Wi-FI capability for Dragon Sword, however it`s functionality is limited only to the posting of Karma scores on leaderboards over the network.
+There is Wi-FI capability for Dragon Sword, however, its functionality is limited only to the posting of Karma scores on leaderboards over the network.